-There are also other forms of alopecia but these are the main three that can be treated with scalp micropigmentation and Visible Hairline Ink understands how stressful and difficult it can be to handle and deal with alopecia on a daily basis so SMP gives the client their confidence back making them feel whole again.
+There are also other forms of alopecia but these are the main three that can be treated with scalp micropigmentation and Precision Scalp understands how stressful and difficult it can be to handle and deal with alopecia on a daily basis so SMP gives the client their confidence back making them feel whole again.

 Scalp micropigmentation is the world leading hair loss solution and can work well for clients with alopecia.
 Pigment is implanted into the scalp to create the look of hair follicles and camouflages hair loss making it practically unnoticeable.
 Although it is not a cure and can’t help your hair grow back, it can still conceal the fact that your hair is not there.
 Scalp micropigmentation can be used in one of two ways for alopecia

 - It can be used to replicate the hair follicles in just the patched areas.
 By doing this you camouflage the patches by blending pigment follicles in with the natural hair and follicles so the patches become unnoticeable.
 This obviously can’t be used for all forms of alopecia.